Vegeshp/tiny-cpp-extension/README.md

 ### 2. Robusticity

-Behavior is not guaranteed when an UB happened.
+Behavior is not guaranteed when a UB happened.

 ### 3. Correctness